-The University of Delaware, in cooperation with Delaware Technical & Community College, offers an opportunity to continue toward a baccalaureate degree to students who complete associate degrees in specific technologies.
-Students living in Kent and Sussex Counties may complete degree requirements by taking courses at University facilities in southern Delaware.
-It may be possible for part-time students to complete all course work during the late afternoon and evening.
+The University of Delaware, in cooperation with Delaware Technical & Community College, offers opportunities to continue toward a baccalaureate degree to students who complete associate degrees in specific technologies.
+Students in some majors may complete degree requirements by taking courses at University facilities in southern Delaware.
+It may be possible for part-time students to complete course work during the late afternoon and evening.

 For information on associate/bachelor's degree programs currently offered, please consult the contacts listed below.